-Branches and representative offices may be founded by foreign entities in Serbia (a branch may also be formed by a Serbian entity).
-Branches and representative offices are treated as part of the foreign entity to which they belong.
-Branches may perform business activities with third parties in the name of and on behalf of the foreign entity.
+Branches and representative offices may be founded by foreign companies in Serbia (a branch may also be formed by a Serbian entity).
+Branches and representative offices are treated as part of the foreign company to which they belong.
+Branches may perform business activities with third parties in the name of and on behalf of their foreign company.
 Representative offices may not carry out commercial operations, but act in a representative capacity only.